 Line 1I.
-Credit for educational opportunity: An employer that pays student loans for a qualifying employee who received an associate, bachelor's or graduate degree may be eligible for this credit.
+Credit for Educational Opportunity: An employer that pays student loans for a qualifying employee who received an associate, bachelor's or graduate degree may be eligible for this credit.
 36 M.R.S. § 5217-D.

 Line 1m.
-Wellness program credit: An employer with 20 or fewer employees that incurred expenses for developing, instituting and maintaining a wellness program may qualify for this credit.
+Wellness Program Credit: An employer with 20 or fewer employees that incurred expenses for developing, instituting and maintaining a wellness program may qualify for this credit.
 36 M.R.S. § 5219-FF.

 Line 1n.
-Certified visual media production credit: If the business produced a movie or other type of media production in Maine, it may qualify for the credit, certified through the Department of Economic and Community Development.
+Certified Visual Media Production Credit: If the business produced a movie or other type of media production in Maine, it may qualify for the credit, certified through the Department of Economic and Community Development.
 36 M.R.S. § 5219-Y.

-Line 1o.
-Biofuel production tax credit: For tax years beginning on or after January 1, 2016, this credit is available only for unused credit amounts carried forward from prior years.
-Unused credit amounts can be carried forward for up to ten years.
+Line 10.
+Biofuel Production Tax Credit: For tax years beginning on or after January 1, 2016, this credit is available only for unused credit amounts carried forward from prior years.
 Use the credit worksheet to calculate the amount for this line.
 36 M.R.S. § 5219-X.